 Asparagus is one of my favorite vegetables.
-Even though it’s available year-round, I still like it best when I buy it now, when it’s in-season.
+Even though it’s available year-round, I still like it best when I buy it during spring, when it’s in-season.
 It just tastes better!

-Wash and trim the asparagus.
+Lay the asparagus on a large sheet of foil.
 Drizzle with oil and season with salt and pepper.

 My favorite flavor for grilled asparagus is Parmesan cheese.
 I simply sprinkle some on the asparagus as soon as I remove it from the grill.
 The cheese will melt onto the hot spears and be thoroughly yummy.

-If you want to take it up a notch, try applying both garlic butter AND Parmesan cheese to the asparagus.
+If you want to take it up a notch, you could actually add all of the above: butter AND garlic AND Parmesan cheese.
+Yum!

 Probably a good idea.
 Grit, (also known as dirt) will sometimes cling to the asparagus stalks.
 Rinsing well in cool water will help wash this away.
 I typically wash and remove the ends all at the same time.

 Everyone seems to think there’s only one right answer to this.
 All I can tell you is that I have done both and either works.
 It really just boils down to which process you prefer.
 If you like videos, I did make one showing how to snap the ends.
 You can view it in my pan fried asparagus post.